about the author

 In Aug.
 2018, the U.S. District Court for the Northern District of Illinois (Wilson v.
 Cook County, Case No. 17 CV 7002), essentially reaffirming the 2015 federal appeals court ruling in Friedman v.
 City of Highland Park, upheld Cook County's Assault Weapon Ban.

 In Aug.
-2019 the U.S. Court of Appeals, Seventh Circuit, affirmed the Aug.
+2019, the U.S. Court of Appeals, Seventh Circuit, affirmed the Aug.
 2018 decision of the U.S. District Court for the Northern District of Illinois (Wilson v.
 Cook County, Case No. 17 CV 7002), upholding Cook County's Assault Weapon Ban.
-Unless and until the U.S. Appeals Court or U.S. Supreme Court overturns the Seventh Circuit decision, Cook County's prohibition on "large capacity magazines" (greater than 10 rounds) and AR-15 type rifles remains in effect, and violators are subject to prosecution.

 Ordinance Enforcement

 It's unlikely you'd be caught with or arrested for a LCM (many police officers are unaware of or ignore the county ordinance).
-However, if found with a LCM or assault weapon, you might be charged with an ordinance violation and have to defend against prosecution by the Cook County State's Attorney.
+However, if found with a LCM or assault weapon, you might be charged with an ordinance violation and have to defend against prosecution.
 A first offense conviction could cost as much as six months' incarceration and a $10,000 fine.
 You'd also likely incur substantial attorney's fees, bail bond costs, along with other serious hardships.
+Given the prospective penalty, do you really want to risk noncompliance?

 Chicago Restrictions